 - Out of focus subjects

-- Boomy audio not synced with the mixer
+- Boomy native camera audio, not synced with the mixer

-- A curious, pervasive fuzzy quality in the edited videos (more on that below)
+- A curiously pervasive fuzzy quality in the edited videos (more on that below)

 I sincerely do not believe the folks who edited the videos would have watched them if it were their own event.
 The job was perfunctory.
 They obviously claimed otherwise.